H-theorem in quantum physics: Elastic scattering

-As a first example of a system satisfying quantum $H$-theorem, we consider an electron elastically scattered by the one-dimensional (1D) potential barrier, see Figs.~\subref{fig:braking_radiation_forward} and \subref{fig:braking_radiation_backward}.
-Let the electron reflection be accompanied by the change of the reservoir state (e.g. let the reflection to imply emission of the low energy photon via braking radiation, or scattering of the photon), see Fig.~\subref{fig:braking_radiation_backward} and the electron transmission to retain the state of the reservoir, see Fig.~\subref{fig:braking_radiation_forward}.
+As a first example of a system satisfying quantum $H$-theorem, we consider an electron elastically scattered by the one-dimensional (1D) potential barrier, see Fig.~\ref{fig:braking_radiation}.
+Let the electron reflection be accompanied by the change of the reservoir state (e.g. let the reflection to imply emission of the low energy photon via braking radiation, or scattering of the photon), see Fig.~\subref{fig:braking_radiation_backward}, and the electron transmission to retain the state of the reservoir, see Fig.~\subref{fig:braking_radiation_forward}.
 Accordingly, the joint scattering states of the particle with the fixed energy assume the form,

-where indices $\{{\rm L}, {\rm R}\}$ denote the incident (scattered) states in the left and right leads, respectively, $|n\rangle$ is the initial reservoir state, and $|n'\rangle$ and $|n''\rangle$ are the reservoir states resulting from the backscattering to the left and to the right, respectively.
-The unitality of the corresponding channel follows now from general Eq.~\eqref{eq:PHII}, see Appx.~\ref{sec:1d_scattering}.
-However, for illustrative purpose we derive unitality straightforwardly using the explicit form of~\eqref{eq:scattering_state1} and \eqref{eq:scattering_state2}.
-Namely, calculating ${\I}_\E$ in the basis of left and right scattering channels, $i,j \in \{{\rm L}, {\rm R}\}$, we obtain
+where indices $\{\mathrm{L}, \mathrm{R}\}$ denote the incident (scattered) states in the left and right leads, respectively, $|n\rangle$ is the initial reservoir state, and $|n'\rangle$ and $|n''\rangle$ are the reservoir states resulting from the backscattering to the left and to the right, respectively.
+The unitality of the corresponding channel follows now from general Eq.~\eqref{eq:PHII}.
+However, for illustrative purpose we derive unitality straightforwardly using the explicit form of Eq.~\eqref{eq:scattering_state1} and Eq.~\eqref{eq:scattering_state2} (for details see Appendix~\ref{sec:1d_scattering}).
+Namely, calculating $\I_\E$ in the basis of left and right scattering channels, $i,j \in \{\mathrm{L}, \mathrm{R}\}$, we obtain

-and taking into account the unitarity of the overall transformation, we arrive at $\Phi({\I}_\E) = {\I}_\E$.
+and taking into account the unitarity of the overall transformation, we arrive at $\Phi(\I_\E) = \I_\E$.
 Since this condition holds for any $E$, then for any state the system evolves with $\Delta S \geqslant 0$.
 The above consideration with some minor modifications holds for the grand system where the role of the reservoir is taken up by a single spin located near the scatterer.
 Then the spin remains intact if the particle is reflected and is rotated by the magnetic field induced by the transmitted particle.